arcctgx/ARver/README.md

 ## Usage example

-The following example demonstrates the typical use case of ARver: verification of files just ripped from a CD.
+This example demonstrates the typical use case of `arver`: verification of files just ripped from a CD.

 ![ARver usage example](doc/arver_usage.gif)